LargeNFT/large-nft/README.md

 * Automatically generates HTML animation for display on marketplaces.

 ### SVG and HTML Themes
-A theme allows you to apply CSS formatting to an NFT/item.
+Apply custom CSS formatting to an NFT/item.
 Create themes and apply them to multiple items.

 ### Import and Fork Existing NFT Project
 * Instead of starting your project from scratch, import an existing project that was published to IPFS with Large.